kiarashvosough1999/FavoritePlaces/README.md

 ## More Info

-Repository pattern was impelemented only on `FavoritePlacesViewModel`. for the case you wanna check. other viewModel will be soon use repository.
+Repository pattern was impelemented only on some viewModel. for the case you wanna check. other viewModel will be soon use repository.

 ### Current Features:
 - Used MVVM + Coordinator + Repository Architecture